dart-lang/site-www/README.md

    ./dash_site build
    ```

-   This will build the site and copy it to your local `_site` directory.
+   This builds the site and copy it to your local `_site` directory.
    If that directory previously existed, it will be replaced.

 3. Deploy to your activated Firebase project's default hosting site: